jimhigson/oboe.js/writing/main/5_Implementation.md

 Single piece of state: the ascent.

-jsonPath parser gets the output from the incrementalParsedContent, minimally routed there by the controller.

-On first attempt at ICB, had two stacks, both arrays, plus reference to current node, current key and root node.
-After refactorings, just one list was enough.
-Why single-argument functions are helpful (composition etc)

 Stateless makes using a debugger easier - can look back in stack trace and because of no reassignment, can see the whole, unchanged state of